wnowak10/Gravity/_posts/data_science/trees_posts/2016-12-18-proalgorithms.markdown

 	<img src="/images/decision_trees/ssr.png" alt="AVG" style="width: 350; height: 250"/>
 </a>

 This doesn't seem too computationally cheap to me.
+For any given split point, we need to a) find two averages, b) find the deviation for each training observation, c) square these deviations, and d) sum the squares.
+But, as far as I can tell, this is how things are actually done.

-That's a lot of steps to find the sum of squares for variable "education" and split point 15.
-As I understand it, this is how we do things.
-Part of the success of XGBoost was that they altered this approach.
+ Part of the success of XGBoost, though, was that they altered this approach.
 The authors of the XGBoost package refer to this as their "Approximate Algorithm" on [page 3](https://arxiv.org/pdf/1603.02754.pdf).

+Ideally, I'll get around to investigating that innovation in another post.
+For now, let's move ahead to think about how we deal with categorical dependent variables.

+# Section 1: Categorical dependent variables

 There are a lot of different methods for splitting that I read about.
 [Vidhya analytics](https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/) briefly discusses them here.
-In particular:
+In particular, 1.)
+Gini index, 2.)
+Chi square, and 3.)
+Information gain are addressed.
+I'll talk about each here.

-- Gini index
+## Gini Index

-- Chi square
+## Chi SQua
-- Information gain